-One problem with embroidering on fabric with lots of fluff (more technically known as nap, pile, or loft) is the stitching can sink into the fluff of the fabric.
-While increasing the stitch density or size of the design can help with visibility, one of the best solutions is to use a knockdown stitch.
+One problem with embroidering on fabric with lots of fluff (more technically known as nap, pile, or loft) is the stitching can sink into the fluff of the fabric and get lost.

-Here’s an example below of just the knockdown stitch on a robe I recently embroidered.
+Above is an example of a knockdown stitch on a robe I recently embroidered.
 There’s also water-soluble topping and a basting box around the design, so don’t worry too much about that.

-As you can see, this knockdown stitch is a very loosely stitched design that squishes the robe fibers down.
+As you can see, this is a very loosely stitched design that squishes the robe fibers down.
 If the design were very dense, it would be too difficult to stitch a design on top of it.
-A thick knockdown stitch would feel hard and dramatically change the feel of the fabric as well.
+A thicker stitch would also feel hard and dramatically change the feel of the fabric as well.

 Choosing a Thread Color